 For any child younger than seven years old, parents and godparents are required to attend a Baptismal Preparation Class prior to scheduling their child's Baptism.
-Classes are offered the third Wednesday of each odd month.
 Parents may attend classes prior to the birth of their child.
 Parents and/or godparents may attend a baptismal preparation class at any other parish of their choice (verification will be required).
 Infant Baptism celebrates the saving faith already transforming the lives of the parents and the community--a faith that will be shared, by word and by example, with the newly baptized infants as they grow into responsible young adults.
 This program is designed to deepen the parents' personal faith, so they can assist the fruits of the Sacrament to come to realization as the child matures.
 Families learn about the Sacrament of Baptism, including its history, symbols and scriptural background.

 Selecting a qualified Godparent is very important.
 The church expects that at least one parent and one godparent will be practicing, active members of a Catholic parish community.
 Godparents will need to present a letter from their pastor attesting that they are a practicing, confirmed Catholic, over the age of sixteen, as well as copies of their Baptism Certificate showing Confirmation and no bounds by any canonical penalty.

 - You may have two Godparents but only one is required in the Diocese of Colorado Springs.
 He/she must be at least 16 years old.
 If there are two Godparents, one must be male and one must be female.
 If a sponsor is of another faith or has not received Confirmation, they may act as a Christian witness.